makintoshEi/bla-pokemon-app/README.md

 ### State Management

 The selected state management solution is React's ContextAPI.
-If the project grows.
 It holds three key states with their respective setters:

 - `pokemons`
 - `selectedPokemon`
 - `isModalOpen`

-### TypeScript Strategy
+# TypeScript Strategy

 This project is stronly typed, ensuring .
 Each `component`,hooks has it's own `interfaces`.